dwc291/homeworkreminder/README.md

 3. as a user, I can create a classes list.
 4. as a user, I can add homeworks or exams to the class list.
 5. as a user, I can view all of the homeworks, exams or classes on a single page.
-6. as a user, I can view homeworks or exams by class on a single page.
+6. as a user, I can filter homeworks or exams by class.
+7. as a user, I can filter homeworks by completed homeworks.
 8. as a user, I can cross off homeworks and exams in the classes list.

 ## Research Topics